 Today, Khushwant Singh is special, more because of 95 eventful years that he has been witness to and part of.
-There are not many who reach that age, and even if they do they are not as opinionated and articulate.
+There are not many who reach that age.
+And even if they do they are not as opinionated and articulate.
 He is also an insight into how we look back at life when we have seen a lot of it.
 We are prone to more honesty and are probably above the reaction or responses that our words may generate.

-This is a quick book on reflections that Khushwant Singh has on various aspects in his life and on people whom he met on the way and made an impression on him.
+Absolute Khushwant is a quick book on reflections that Khushwant Singh has on various aspects of his life.
+And on people whom he met on the way and made an impression on him.

 The small chapters just say the gist of what he has to say without getting into any elaborations or explanations.
 Randomly he talks about himself, his roots, his family, his views and beliefs, his insecurities, his love and marriage, his worries, his work and his religion.
 He tells that most of what he has portrayed about himself had been a work of his fantasies.
-He talks about his wife, whom most people thought to be non-existent, and his relationship with her and the fact that they were married for more than 60 years.
+He talks about his wife, whom most people thought to be non-existent.
+And his relationship with her and the fact that they were married for more than 60 years.

 He voices his strong opinion on the various political leaders of the country over the ages from Mahatma Gandhi to Varun Gandhi.
 His personal biases and opinions are apparent, as he measures people to an extent by what they have done for him.
-His dislike for the right wing politicians has been repeatedly voiced, just like his identification with Muslims as another minority community like Sikhs.
+His dislike for the right-wing politicians has been repeatedly voiced, just like his identification with Muslims as another minority community like Sikhs.

 A very quick read that would still leave you thinking.